walterhiggins/WMPJS/book-outline.md

     js console.log( animals );
     > cat,cow,pig,sheep,wolf

-You can see from the output that Array.sort() will sort a list of Strings alphabetically - that is in the order that the letters appear in the alphabet.
+You can see from the output that Array.sort() will sort a list of Strings alphabetically: the order the letters appear in the alphabet.
 So 'cat' is moved to the 1st position in the array while 'wolf' is moved to the last position in the array and all of the animals in between are sorted alphabetically too.
 What happens if you try to sort an array of Numbers?

     js var luckyNumbers = [ 9, 23, 5, 40, 21 ];
     js luckyNumbers.sort();